Couples Therapy

 What Makes Me Qualified to Help You in Couples Therapy

 I’ve been helping clients with their relationship issues for my entire social work career.
 I also have practice experience in both helping clients learn important relationship skills and implementing them in my own life.
-I put an emphasis on helping couples with their communication such that they are able to resolve long standing issues that have dogged them for years.
-I can help you increase your level of emotional intimacy with the counseling skills and experience I embody as a seasoned clinician who can speak from a lifetime of experience in helping others and learning from my own life what works and what doesn’t.
+I help frazzled couples who need to reinvent their relationships to empower both partners to be their best selves.
+I have trained with Terry Real in his Relational Life Therapy(RLT), which is one of the most practical and streamlined couples therapy models out there today.
+I also put an emphasis on couples communication counseling such that my clients are better able to resolve long standing issues that have dogged them for years.
+I can help you with emotional intimacy counseling skills and the experience I embody as a seasoned clinician who can speak from a lifetime of experience in helping others and learning from my own life what works and what doesn’t.

-I work with principles and concepts developed through much research by people like John Gottman (Gottman Therapy) and Sue Johnson (Emotionally Focused Therapy) that have proven to be very effective in helping couples recover and thrive over time.
+I also work with principles and concepts developed through much research by people like John Gottman (Gottman Therapy) that have proven to be very effective in helping couples recover and thrive over time.
 You can take this free quiz to help find out if your relationship could be in danger.

-I’m available for a free 20-minute phone consult so you and/or your partner can get a better idea about whether I can help the two of you.
-Just call the number at the top of the page or fill out the form below for either online therapy or to be seen in my Frederick office and start the process of helping to save your relationship today!
+I’m available for a free 20-minute video consult so you and/or your partner can get a better idea about whether I can help the two of you.
+Just call me at 512-648-3053 or contact me to get started with online therapy or to be seen in my Frederick office and begin the couples recovery process today!